-Women with gestational diabetes may have an increased risk for early development of heart disease after pregnancy in women who have not developed diabetes or the metabolic syndrome, according to a 20-year follow up study in the March 12 issue of the Journal of the American Heart Association.
+Women with gestational diabetes may have an increased risk for early development of heart disease after pregnancy even without the onset of diabetes or the metabolic syndrome,1 according to a 20-year follow up study published in the Journal of the American Heart Association.

-“Our research shows that just having a history of gestational diabetes elevates a woman’s risk of developing early atherosclerosis before she develops type 2 diabetes or metabolic syndrome,” said lead author Erica P. Gunderson, PhD, MPH, senior research scientist in the Kaiser Permanente Northern California, Division of Research in Oakland, Calif.
-“Pregnancy has been under-recognized as an important time period that can signal a woman’s greater risk for future heart disease.
-This signal is revealed by gestational diabetes.”
+“Our research shows that just having a history of gestational diabetes elevates a woman’s risk of developing early atherosclerosis before she develops type 2 diabetes or metabolic syndrome,” said lead author Erica P. Gunderson, PhD, MPH, a senior research scientist in the Kaiser Permanente Northern California, Division of Research in Oakland, California.

-“It’s a shift in thinking about how to identify a subgroup at risk for atherosclerosis early.
+“We need a shift in thinking about how to identify a subgroup at risk for atherosclerosis early.
 The concept that reproductive complications unmask future disease risk is a more recent focus.
-It may inform early prevention efforts,” Dr. Gunderson said.
+It may inform early prevention efforts,” she said.

-In the overall group, mean ccIMT was not significantly higher in women with a history of gestational diabetes than in those without this disorder after adjusting for prepregnancy body mass index (BMI).
+In the overall group, mean ccIMT was not significantly higher in women with a history of gestational diabetes than in those without this disorder after adjusting for prepregnancy body mass index (BMI).1

 “In contrast, among women who had developed diabetes or the metabolic syndrome after pregnancy, average ccIMT did not differ by history of gestational diabetes,” Dr. Gunderson said.